kontainapp/km/docs/testing.md

 Test code is a collection of .c and .cpp programs in ./tests, which are compiled for Linux and for Kontain, and then run under BATS framework, with validating results and checking (when needed) compliance with Linux results

 Bash functions using BATS framework and validating test results are in `tests/km_core_tests.bats`.
 This bats file can run a set of tests for different KM linking strategy (static, dynamic, shared), and expects misc environment vars and locations, so we do not invoke it directly, and instead always use `tests/run_bats_test.sh` bash script.

-Run `tests/run_bats_tests.sh --help` for flags.
+Run `cd tests; ./run_bats_tests.sh --help` for flags.

-Test can be invoked with `make test` from top-level or ./tests.
-Adding MATCH=regexp will only run tests with description matching the regexp
+`make test` from top-level or ./tests also invokes `run_bats_test.sh`.
+Adding MATCH=regexp will only run tests with the description matching the *regexp* (*make* will pass `--match=regexp` to `run_bats_test.sh`).

+Note that regexp in `make test MATCH=regexp` and `./tests/run_bats_tests.sh --match=regexp` only needs to match a substring of the test description string (i.e. the string after @test keyword), so for example, 'gdb' will match all tests with 'gdb' anywhere in the description.

 ### Writing tests